-Companies can make a real difference and help promote Electronics in schools by supporting our Electronics Everywhere project.
-With your support, we want to provide an opportunity for children to develop their interest in Electronics and engineering, through the school curriculum.
-We are investing in schools by providing Electronics Everywhere resources to schools across the UK.
+Companies can make a real difference and help promote Electronics in schools by supporting our “Electronics Everywhere” project.
+With your support, we want to provide an opportunity for children to develop their interest in Electronics and engineering through the school curriculum, and invest in schools by providing “Electronics Everywhere” resources across the UK.
 Since the project began in 2017, 550 schools have received kits, thanks largely to our supporting companies.

-Electronics Everywhere shows young people how engaging Electronics can be.
+“Electronics Everywhere” shows young people how engaging Electronics can be.
 In collaboration with the University of Southampton, the UKESF provides specially designed circuit boards, designed and manufactured in the UK, to teach core Electronics concepts to A-level students in Physics (the Music Mixer) and Computer Science (the Logic & Arithmetic Kit).

-Find out more about the project and how your company could get involved here.
+Find out more about the project and how your company could get involved HERE.

-In December 2018, the Electronics Everywhere project received formal endorsement and support from the Royal Academy of Engineering.
-We are now working together to promote Electronics Everywhere via their Connecting STEM Teachers programme and using their Teacher Coordinators to improve the learning resources.
+The “Electronics Everywhere” project has received formal endorsement and support from the Royal Academy of Engineering.
+We have been working together to promote “Electronics Everywhere” via their Connecting STEM Teachers programme and using their Teacher Coordinators to improve the learning resources.

-Companies can make a real difference and help promote Electronics in schools by getting involved with this project: click here to find out how.
+Companies can make a real difference and help promote Electronics in schools by getting involved with this project: click HERE to find out how.